konkalaitzidis/bpnn/README.md

-# Behaviour Prediction Neural Network (BPNN)
+# Behaviour Prediction Neural Network (BPNN) toolkit

-This repository contains the code for the experimental part of my MSc Thesis at Karolinska Institutet and Stockholm Universitet titled "Direct Behaviour Prediction from Miniscope Calcium Imaging Using Convolutional Neural Networks".
+This repository contains the code for the BPNN toolkit developed for the MSc Thesis work at Karolinska Institutet and Stockholm Universitet titled "Direct Behaviour Prediction from Miniscope Calcium Imaging Using Convolutional Neural Networks".
 The interested reader can access the Thesis print via this link: https://drive.google.com/file/d/1avRTjyJE3bpw_BOo2nvuhFnxl442z4bC/view?usp=sharing

 ## Abstract
 ### Background: